 Do the math!

 I have used essential oils for years and am familiar with many of the companies out there; I am not one to just buy exclusively from one essential oil company and have grown to trust Plant Therapy, Aura Cacia, NOW Foods, DoTerra and Young Living essential oils.
 I just don’t want to pay higher prices than necessary.
 I also want effective medicine, so my go-to lately has been Plant Therapy.

 Since I’m always interested in being prepared for any difficult eventuality, I was happy to learn that essential oils keep for many years when tightly sealed and stored in an amber or cobalt glass bottle in a cool, dark place.

-Right now, we are using my favorite diffuser to kill the last traces of mold.
+Right now, we are using my favorite diffuser to help mitigate the last traces of mold with my own ‘Robber’ blend, based on YL’s Thieves®.
 We had to cut out damp, molding drywall in our bedroom after a leak from a shower in an adjoining room.
-I am so thankful to be able to use my own ‘Robber’ blend, based on YL’s Thieves ®.
-It really kills mold!
+Icky job!!

 Safety of many EOs: